Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 Compute exists.
 Kubernetes makes it easier to manage.

 What about the actual workloads?
 What about the engineer who doesn't want to touch YAML?
 Nobody bridges the gap between cluster administrator and end user.
-That's what Orion does.
+That's what Orion does — orchestration as a service, extended to the people doing the work, not just the team managing the cluster.

 GPU orchestration